 I’ll be honest though: we don’t really get a lot of modern art.
 Some of it is fun, clever, disturbing, dark, strange, etc. The art at ARoS was no exception; it ran the gamut.
 But they had some pretty amazing and diverse exhibits when we were there.
 One of the visiting exhibits was Wes Lang’s studio.
 For those who don’t know, he’s an American artist who does a lot of American biker culture art – roses, pin-up girls, skulls, guitars, graffiti, basically anything that makes you think “that would look great as a tattoo.”
 Not really my kind of art, though I could see why he would have a large cult following.

 One interesting art piece from Japanese artist Mariko Mori created a really unique art piece: a matte glass monolith fitted with LED lights controlled by a computer, which was linked to the Super Kamiokande Observatory at Tokyo University.
 The lights flickered and changed colour every time a star died, or when neutrinos moved in space.
 It was ethereal, curious, somber, and aesthetically appealing all at once.

 The ARoS museum is definitely worth checking out.
 One big tip, that we found out too late, is that the museum is open until 10pm on Wednesdays.
-With most stores and attractions closing around 5-6pm, it’s nice to know that there are a few places with later hours.
+With most stores and attractions closing around 5-6pm, it’s nice that there are a few places with later hours.
 For more information, check out the ARoS museum website.